troycomi/reportseff/README.md

   requires additional sacct fields from jobstats.
 - `--parsable/-p`: Ignore formatting and output as a `|` delimited table.
 Useful for piping into more complex analyses.
+- `--no-jobstats-fallback`: Disable the fallback mechanism that recovers GPU metrics from jobstats when they are not present in Slurm's AdminComment field.
+By default, if `jobstats` is available on the system, reportseff will attempt to fetch GPU metrics via `jobstats <jobid> -b` when the AdminComment field is empty.
+This flag disables that behavior.
+Useful if jobstats queries cause excessive load or if you prefer to rely only on cached AdminComment data.

 ## Status, Contributions, and Support